skipperq93/cyberkit/Tools/buildstream/README.md

 Submit the `SDK_BRANCH` update of `flatpakutils.py` to review in a new PR.
 Additional changes might be needed, like layout tests rebaselines for instance.

-Once this PR has landed, all bots and developers pulling from WebKit's git main branch and running `webkit-flatpak -u` will get the new version.
+Once this PR has landed, all bots and developers pulling from CyberKit's git main branch and running `webkit-flatpak -u` will get the new version.

 ### Update the Epiphany Canary flatpak manifest

-The Epiphany Canary flavour depends on the WebKit SDK Platform runtime.
+The Epiphany Canary flavour depends on the CyberKit SDK Platform runtime.
 So the [Canary manifest](https://gitlab.gnome.org/GNOME/epiphany/-/blob/master/org.gnome.Epiphany.Canary.json.in) needs to be updated, the `runtime-version` should point to the new SDK version.